educationfutures/star-party-planner/README.md

 - Emphasis on eyepiece‑friendly columns: **Alt (°), Az (°), Dir**.

 ### Now view (auto‑refreshing)
-- Updates in step with the clock (every two minutes).
+- Updates in step with the clock (every four minutes).
 - Renders the **top‑N** targets after filters—configurable in the Filters dialog.
 - Click any row to open the modal with details + preview.